 The Governors’ Performance Management Committee sets and reviews the Headteacher’s annual targets and the Personnel and Pay Committee oversees the management of staff performance and pay.

 Training Courses and other Events Attended

-The governing body as a group had training – ‘Moving a school from ‘Good’ to ‘Outstanding’ and a number of governors individually attended courses and events on a range of topics, including:
+The governing body as a group had training – ‘Safeguarding and Child protection’.
+Governors individually attended courses and events on a range of topics, including: